Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxx.md

 		∴ f (input<>) (underflow<>) (overflow<>)
 		∴ f (input<>) (underflow<>: overflow<>)
 		8<< you need a sharp tool to open a box
+		8<< you can throw a ball into a box; it's like a chemical reaction
 	>8